Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Abstract

 \section{Abstract}

-We reproduce the differential operators and the unifying relations for 1-loop Feynman integrands between the Yang-Mills theory and the Yang-Mills scalar theory by the sewing procedure of the Berends-Giele currents.
-We also generalize the discussion to the (A)dS case for the scalar theory with a minimal coupling with gluons.
+Our work focuses on utilizing the Berends-Giele currents to construct differential operators and unifying relations for 1-loop Feynman integrands.
+We successfully reproduce the known results for the unifying relations between Yang-Mills theory and Yang-Mills scalar theory, and extend the discussion to the (A)dS case for the scalar theory with minimal coupling to gluons.